 If a student is considered truant at two different schools, each school should report the student once.

-Yes.
-The LEA or school is required to report the number of students who were truant.
+Yes, every school is required to report the number of students who were truant.

 What is CBEDS-ORA?

 CBEDS-ORA is a Web application used by authorized CBEDS LEA coordinators to report appropriate CDIF and SIF data to the California Department of Education (CDE).
 It also allows users to update coordinator contact information, and it contains a list of schools that are expected to submit CBEDS data.

 Why do we need CALPADS and CBEDS-ORA?
 What is the difference between the two?